© Crown copyright 2018

 - the voluntary first registration of a portfolio of unregistered properties or a large estate

-Fees on large scale applications are dealt with in more detail in How to calculate fees on large scale applications.
+Fees on large-scale applications are dealt with in more detail in How to calculate fees on large-scale applications.

-A small scale application is an application comprising a common deed or deeds affecting registered and/or unregistered land and which affects 200 or fewer and/or 50 or fewer unregistered properties.
-This does not include a follow-up application to an existing large scale application which must be referred to HM Land Registry Head Office.
+A small-scale application is an application comprising a common deed or deeds affecting registered and/or unregistered land and which affects 200 or fewer and/or 50 or fewer unregistered properties.
+This does not include a follow-up application to an existing large-scale application which must be referred to HM Land Registry Head Office.

 2. Who to contact for advice

-Where your application is a small scale application we recommend that you contact your customer team (if you have a customer team agreement) or a Bulk Application Contact for the particular office, depending on the administrative area in which your business is situated.
 They will then arrange for someone to phone you to explain the procedures involved.
 If necessary, you can arrange a meeting to discuss the transaction.

-- Oversea companies or other oversea organisations
+- an overseas companies or other overseas organisations

 3. Voluntary first registration